ekmett/ad/README.markdown

     Prelude Numeric.AD> diff' (exp . log) 2
     (2.0,1.0)

-You can compute the derivative of a function with a constant parameter using `auto` from Numeric.AD.Types:
+You can compute the derivative of a function with a constant parameter using `auto`:

-    Prelude Numeric.AD Numeric.AD.Types> let t = 2.0 :: Double
+    Prelude Numeric.AD> let t = 2.0 :: Double
-    Prelude Numeric.AD Numeric.AD.Types> diff (\ x -> auto t * sin x) 0
+    Prelude Numeric.AD> diff (\ x -> auto t * sin x) 0
     2.0

 You can use a symbolic numeric type, like the one from `simple-reflect` to obtain symbolic derivatives: